-Risk committee
+7.1 Risk committee

-The Group has established an Audit and Risk Committee which is comprised of three non-executive Directors, one member (the Chair, David Slocomb), being an independent non-executive directors.
-Although David Slocomb is not considered independent, the Board considers that he has the most relevant skill set of all Directors to carrying out the role of Chair of the Audit and Risk Committee.
-Further details about the membership of the Audit and Risk Committee, including the names and qualifications of its members, are detailed in the Annual Report.
+The Group has established an Audit and Risk Management Committee, which is comprised of three Non-executive Directors (all of whom are independent) and is chaired by Non-executive Director Anthony Bellas.
+Further details about the membership of the Audit and Risk Management Committee, including the names and qualifications of its members, are detailed in the Annual Report.